- 1. Introduction

 Relationships of trust need to be built over time and staff need to be appropriately skilled in active listening to pick up on small clues or unexplained changes in behaviour, which may arise during contact with adults who are experiencing / have experienced sexual abuse.
 Where adults do disclose concerns about sexual exploitation/abuse, these must be ‘heard’, taken seriously and acted upon.

 The provision of appropriate support to those who have suffered trauma can significantly improve their lives in terms of health and family relationships.
 Survivors are likely to require support and therapeutic intervention for an extended period of time.
-Local Safeguarding Adult Boards should work with its partners to ensure the delivery of post-abuse support, and that staff, frontline managers and victims and their families know how to access this support.
+The South Tyneside Safeguarding Children and Adults Partnership should work with its partners to ensure the delivery of post-abuse support, and that staff, frontline managers and victims and their families know how to access this support.

 Services should ensure that their staff receive regular, high quality supervision which enables them to reflect on their practice.
 Those who offer direct support to sexually exploited adults may also require further intensive training and specialist support.

-For social workers involved in adult safeguarding, it is suggested that the standards for employers of social workers in England and supervision framework for employers of social workers in England are in place, or local policy and procedure on supervision is followed.
+For social workers involved in adult safeguarding, it is suggested that the standards for employers of social workers in England including standard 5 which covers supervision for social workers are in place, or local policy and procedure on supervision is followed.
 All other professionals should follow their own profession’s supervision standards, and/or their agency’s supervision policy and procedures.
 Social work and other professional interventions need to be supported by clear skills and set of competences.